-The purpose of this policy is to assure that the Library grounds shall continue to be used and maintained in a manner which protects and is consistent with their traditional and customary use, and in a manner which supports the primary Library functions of providing materials and collections for the quiet use and enjoyment of the borrowing and reading public.
+The purpose of this policy is to assure that the Library grounds shall continue to be used and maintained in a manner that protects and is consistent with their traditional and customary use, and in a manner that supports the primary Library function of providing materials and collections that support the cultural, educational and informational needs of the community.

-The Library also wishes to cooperate with community efforts to stimulate cultural, educational and informational activities, to the fullest extent possible where such expression is also consistent with the customary and traditional uses of the Library building and grounds.
+The Library also wishes to cooperate with community efforts to stimulate cultural, educational and informational activities to the fullest extent possible where such expression is also consistent with the customary and traditional uses of the Library building and grounds.
 Therefore this Policy will govern the use of the Library grounds for planned events not of an individual or incidental nature.
+The restrictions of this Policy do not apply to Library-sponsored or co-sponsored events.

 Granting an organization permission to use the Library grounds shall not be interpreted to constitute endorsement by the Howell Carnegie District Library of the policies and beliefs of any group using its facilities.